gjtrowbridge/simple-node-wiki/README.md

 * That's it!
 After starting the server, use the application by navigating to http://localhost:8090
 * To run in webpack-dev-server mode, try `npm run webpack-dev-server`, then navigate to http://localhost:9000

-## To Create Your Own Online Version With Heroku
+## To Create Your Own Online Instance With Heroku

 * Make sure you have a Heroku account and the Heroku toolbelt CLI installed.
 * `git clone`